selvagsz/ember-carousel/README.md

 ### `{{carousel-container}}`

 - `transition-interval` - Defaults to `500`.
-- `onslide` - Optional, an action that receives one parameter, an object like `{ index: 3, previousIndex: 2, direction: 'right' }`.
+- `on-slide` - Optional, an action that receives one parameter, an object like `{ index: 3, previousIndex: 2, direction: 'right' }`.
   Triggered before the transition is completed.